Resume Sections

 Summary of Qualifications

-• A summary of qualifications or summary statement is an optional section that highlights your accomplishments in bullet-point or paragraph format.
-It emphasizes your key strengths and summarizes your value to the employer
+- This is an optional section that highlights your accomplishments in bullet point or paragraph format.
+It emphasizes your key strengths and summarizes your value to the employer.

-• Remember, this is a summary that should be tailored to the needs of the employer
+- Remember, this summary should be based on the skills and qualifications of the job/internship description

 Skills

-• The skills section is especially important if the employer uses an Applicant Tracking System or ATS.
+- The skills section is especially important if the employer uses an Applicant Tracking System (ATS).
 Ensure you are using this section strategically as a place for keywords that match the job you’re applying for

 Note: Typically do not include “Microsoft Office” or “Google Suite” since most people are competent in these computer skills, unless specifically mentioned in the job description; instead focus on skills that are not typical (i.e. Salesforce, Tableau, Adobe Creative Cloud).